luiseeisfeld/LuiseEisfeld.github.io/_pages/about.md

 * Primary: Empirical Industrial Organization; Economics of Digitization
 * Secondary: Applied Microeconomics; Competition Policy

-In my research, I try to understand competition and innovation incentives in digital industries, as well as the implications of digitization for market outcomes and welfare.
+In my research, I try to understand competition and innovation incentives in digital industries, and more broadly the implications of digitization for market outcomes and welfare.

 Methodologically, I use both reduced form analysis and structural econometric models of firm and consumer behavior.
 My most recent [papers](https://luiseeisfeld.github.io/research/) study entry and market dynamics in software industries, and the functioning of online marketplaces.
 Both papers use unique, web-scraped data.